WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 --host=localhost --port=4000 --history-api-fallback -d --inline
 ```

-Open `public/index.html` in browser as until now (unless you have gone Valet route) in your browser.
+Open `public/index.html` directly from local filesystem in browser as up until now (unless you have gone Valet route) in your browser.

 Page opens and we have two issues.

-First one is that webfonts are not loaded and console spits `Access to font (..) has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource`.
+* First one is that webfonts are not loaded and console spits `Access to font (..) has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource`.
-Second is that prefligt js and css is not loaded and they are not in assets directory.
+* Second is that `prefligt.(js|css)` are not output in assets directory and thus are not loaded (browsser console yields 404's).

-Let us fix that.

 #### CORS policy webpack-dev-server configuration

-Webfonts are not loaded when opening `index.html` file localy as they are served via `http://localhost:4000/'
+Webfonts are not loaded when opening `index.html` file locally as they are served via `http://localhost:4000/' by webpack DevServer.

-Let us move webpack-dev-server configuration from command line inline options to an object within `webpack.front.confg.js`.
+To fix that move webpack-dev-server configuration from command line inline options to an object within `webpack.front.confg.js`.

 [Configuration options](https://webpack.js.org/configuration/dev-server/#devserver) are quite extensive, let us fill in some.